Blosc/c-blosc2/README_SFRAME_FORMAT.rst

 Blosc (as of version 2.0.0) has a Sparse Frame (SFrame for short) format that allows for non-contiguous storage of `Blosc2 data chunks <https://github.com/Blosc/c-blosc2/blob/main/README_CHUNK_FORMAT.rst>`_ on disk.

-When creating an sparse frame one must denote the `contiguous` flag in `storage` struct as false and provide a name (which represents a directory, but in the future it could be an arbitrary URL) in `storage.urlpath` for the sframe to be stored.
+When creating a sparse frame one must denote the `contiguous` flag in `storage` struct as false and provide a name (which represents a directory, but in the future it could be an arbitrary URL) in `storage.urlpath` for the sframe to be stored.
 It is recommended to name the directory with the `.b2frame` (or `.b2f` for short) extension.

 A SFrame is made up of a frame index file and the chunks stored in the same directory on-disk.
 The frame index file follows the format described in the `contiguous frame format <https://github.com/Blosc/c-blosc2/blob/main/README_CFRAME_FORMAT.rst>`_ document, with the difference that the frame's chunks section is made up of multiple files (one per chunk).
 The frame index file name is always `chunks.b2frame`, and it also contains the metadata for the sframe.